CONTEXT

 Connecting everything that was built to start a mid-fidelity

-With the branding, visual identity, user flows, and a fully developed design system in place, I brought everything together to create a mid-fidelity mockup that incorporated all of the visual and functional elements of the application.
+With branding, visual identity, user flows, and a complete design system in place, I created a mid-fidelity mockup that integrated all visual and functional elements of the app.

 STAKEHOLDER FEEDBACK (2 Weeks Left)